pcmv-dev/SBCloud/README.md

 > Configure **add-to-cron<i></i>.sh** script in "extras" folder.
 You only need to modify the "CONFIGURE" section

-> Type "crontab -e" if you would like to change script schedule
+> Type "sudo crontab -e" if you would like to change script schedule
 ```bash
 $ cd $HOME/vpscloudstorage/extras # Change to extras scripts directory
 $ nano add-to-cron.sh             # Edit the script